FinanceStudyGroup/iBeta.R/README.md

 Beta('LLY', '^GSPC', Interval = 1, Frequency = 'Daily', Theme = 'GV')
 ```

-where we can run, 'Daily', 'Weekly' or 'Monthly' returns calculations with it as well.
+where we can run 'Weekly' or 'Monthly' returns calculations with it as well.

 -----------------------------------------------------------------------------------------------------------------